-CRTC+ is a scalable opportunity for a student to supplement their CRTC program with outside activities aligned to their college and career personalized plan (which ascertaining – is the starting point of the plan).
-The student who does CRTC+ must be willing to be flexible and create a plan that may not involve bells ringing to go to class: being responsible and embracing independence are both prerequisites.
+CRTC+ is an opportunity for a student to supplement their CRTC program with outside activities aligned to their college and career goals.
+The student who does CRTC+ must be willing to be flexible and create a personalized plan.
+Demonstrating responsibility and embracing independence are required skills.

 When does a student do CRTC+?

 CRTC+ is open to any CRTC student in good standing with the recommendation of their teacher.
 The experience can be in addition to your basic CRTC class or can be a customized experience after completion of Year II.

 What are examples of activities connected with CRTC+?

 - Enrolling in college classes aligned to a student’s career pathway (at a discount of 50% or more)

 - Pursuing an industry recognized certificate (IRC) not offered in your program.

 - Participating in an advanced internship or pre-apprenticeship with a local industry partner.

 - Taking a leadership role in one of our CRTC businesses or programs.